 Mick McCarthy is back in charge of a football club.
-It's great news for fans of weird noses and deadpan interviews and I am personally thrilled by it.
+It's great news for fans of weird noses and deadpan interviews - I am personally thrilled by it.
 Inspired by the worst MOTD 2 feature I’ve ever seen, ‘The Life and Times of Steve Coppell’ I thought I’d have a look back at our Mick’s extraordinary life so far.

 On the 7th February 1959 Mick entered the world with a roar in Barnsley.
 Almost immediately he found himself in the public eye as he became the first child to be born as a result of intercourse between a man (his father, an Irish coal miner) and a plate of bread n’dripping (his biological mother).